mod-audio/cc-hw-arduino-shield/README.md

 ## Sample Code / Arduino Library ##

-There is an Arduino library for making it easy to develop your own Control-Chain MOD peripherals freely available at https://github.com/portalmod/mod-arduino-lib
+There is an Arduino library for making it easy to develop your own Control Chain peripherals freely available at https://github.com/portalmod/control-chain-arduino-lib